 Ryan has served in leadership and development for non-profits including NZMG Foundation, the United Way of the Greater Triangle, the Redwoods Group Foundation, and overseas service work with Habitat for Humanity.
 He has a passion for supporting strong communities and child-centered education.
 When you don’t find him in one of these activities, you can likely find him running on the trails at Umstead Park, building Legos with his kids or trying a new recipe with his wife.

 Chris Morton has served as the chair of the LHU Technology Committee since 2014.
 He works as a Senior IT Manager for Qualcomm in Raleigh, bringing to the board nearly 20 years of Information Technology and Leadership experience.
 He and his wife Candi are busy raising their five girls at home.
-Three are current Sterling students and two are Sterling alumnae.
+Two are current Sterling students and three are Sterling alumnae.
 In addition to spending time with his family, Chris enjoys hiking, running, yoga, and reading.

 Lily Phillips was born in Massachusetts, but has lived in North Carolina for 22 years.
 She finished her undergraduate degree at Harvard and has a master’s from Columbia and a doctorate from Duke.
 She has taught literature and writing as a university professor, has worked for two academic journals, was an admissions officer and program manager for a summer program in mathematics, and has worked for, and served as president of a nonprofit for gifted education.
-In addition to working for the Board, she currently works for the state of NC as a grants manager, is starting a camp for profoundly gifted mathematics students this summer, and is in talks to start a new academic journal devoted to literary theory, African American studies, and international culture.
+In addition to working for the Board and serving on the Governance Committee, she currently works for the state of NC as a grants manager, is starting a camp for profoundly gifted mathematics students this summer, and is in talks to start a new academic journal devoted to literary theory, African American studies, and international culture.
 She has two children, one in high school and one at Sterling, and has enjoyed being part of the Sterling community for three years.